Filtrar por género

 • 163 - Playback: This Indigenous Practice Fights Fire with Fire

 For decades, the U.S. government evangelized fire suppression, most famously through Smokey Bear’s wildfire prevention campaign.
 But as climate change continues to exacerbate wildfire seasons and a growing body of scientific research supports using fire to fight fire, Indigenous groups in the Klamath Basin are reviving cultural burning practices that effectively controlled forest fires for centuries.
 In an episode originally published June 2022, National Geographic photographer Kiliii Yüyan introduces us to people bringing back this cultural practice and teaching the next generation how to use fire.
 For more information on this episode, visit natgeo.com/overheard.
 Want more?
 If you want to hear more from Kiliii, you can also listen to a previous Overheard episode where he shares stories from the many weeks he spent camping on sea ice with Native Alaskan whale hunters.
 And if you’re dying to see his photography, check out his website to see portraits of Indigenous people, Arctic wildlife, and more.
 Also explore: To learn more about Margo Robbins and her efforts to revive cultural burns, check out our article on the subject.
 The practice of cultural burning is just one of many subjects that Kiliii and writer Charles Mann covered about the ways Indigenous groups are trying to reclaim sovereignty.
 Read that cover story here.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 Tue, 27 Jun 2023